 Currently, only Tay-Sachs is covered by the NHS for the Ashkenazi Jewish community.
 The other conditions covered in the Jnetics screening test are not available on the NHS unless you have an established family history of a particular condition.
 In this case, your GP can refer you to a Regional Genetics Service for disorder-specific carrier testing where appropriate.

 No, this is not possible.
 In order to be seen by our genetic counselor and be tested you need to have a pre-booked appointment.
-You can book this by following this link
+You can book an appointment by following this link.

 In order to successfully book your appointment you must complete the online registration form and pay online prior to attending the clinic.
 It is therefore not possible to pay on the day.